slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+When I asked him what separated his student from the other people he’d mentored Russel’s answer was simple.
+“He’s willing to listen to people who are smarter than he is and he has a tremendous hustle and drive.”

+Project-based learning is not a superior new idea.
+Project-based learning is the most inefficient form of learning that still works. learning concepts is much more important than learning applications

+People often ask me what’s the best language to learn to study software design.
+I ask them what’s the best instrument to learn to study music theory.
+Everyone answers piano.
+In piano, you can see the chords in a way that you can’t in, say, trombone.
+We see something similar in other domains.
+In The Art of Learning, Josh Waitzkin recounts how, unlike others, he started studying chess at the fundamentals, in situations with few pieces on the board.
+He ultimately beat competitors who studied many times harder.
+In The Art of Game Design: A Book of Lenses, Jesse Schell advocates looking past modern video games and instead studying the concepts in board games, dice games, playground games.

+The second big argument for project-based learning is that it more closely resembles what students will actually do on the job.
+This, in turn, is based on the idea that the best way to practice an activity is to do it. you isolate subskills and drill them

+You can spend hundreds of hours practicing a piece using too many muscles on every key press.
+If your body awareness isn’t great, you might not find out until your hand cramps up right before your performance.
+A couple seconds to catch that mistake, a couple minutes to tell you a story of that happening to others, and the piano teacher’s just saved you months. -> value of a coach\

+If [more]information was the answer we’d all be billionaires with six packs. -- derek sivers

+Here’s how it works:
+Read your programming book as normal.
+When you get to a code sample, read it over Then close the book.Then try to type it up.

+> *'Education: the path from cocky ignorance to miserable uncertainty.' -- Mark Twain*p

+The first 25 of the above words make up about 1/3 of all printed material in English.
+The first 100 comprise 1/2 of all written material, and the first 300 make up about 65% percent of all written material in English.

+the value of education is signaling, rather than actual learning.

+> *'Once you stop learning, you start dying.' -- Albert Einstein*

+> *'The perfect is the enemy of the good.' -- Voltaire*

+As famed gymnastics coach Chris Sommer puts it, the fastest way to learn is to do things the slow way.

 first understand the basics! then pass to next level

 Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.